A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Introduction

 \subsection{Main Results and Contributions}

-First, we propose testing IV validity by designing a maximum test (M test) based on a \emph{maximum norm} of multiple parameters that may be high dimensional.
-We call this test statistic the \emph{M statistic}.
-Under some commonly imposed sparsity assumptions \citep{Belloni2012sparse,belloni2014}, the M test has the correct asymptotic size; the M test has advantages for the setting of $p_x>n$, where existing $\chi^2$-type tests are not feasible.
-Moreover, the M test has better power than $\chi^2$-type tests under sparsity when $p$ grows with the sample size but $p<n$.
-Second, we propose an add-on asymptotically zero \emph{quadratic} statistic (Q statistic) to improve the empirical power when the model includes many ``locally invalid" IVs (meaning the alternatives have weak individual signals; for details, see Section \ref{sec: power enhance}) in finite samples.
-The resulting test, called the power-enhanced M test (PM test), rejects the null hypothesis when either the M or Q statistic is greater than the critical value of the significance level $\alpha$.
+We first design a maximum test (M test) based on the \emph{maximum norm} of the coefficient vector $\tilde \pi_A$ that may be high-dimensional.
+In closely related literature, some recent overidentification tests consider a model with a large number of IVs \citep{lee2012hahn,chao2014testing,carrasco2021testing,kolesar2018minimum}, and we refer to these tests based on a limiting $\chi^2$ distribution as ``$\chi^2$-type tests''.
+None of the $\chi^2$-type tests above allow $p:=p_x+p_z>n$ and $p_x \to \infty$, while our proposed M test covers this scenario.
+Under some commonly imposed sparsity assumptions \citep{Belloni2012sparse,belloni2014}, the M test has the correct asymptotic size.
+Moreover, when $p$ grows with the sample size and $p<n$, the M test has better power than $\chi^2$-type tests under the sparse regime.
+We further propose an add-on asymptotically zero \emph{quadratic} statistic (Q statistic) to improve the power when the model includes many ``locally invalid" IVs, where the individual violation of IV validity is weak; see Section \ref{sec: power enhance} for details.
+The resulting test, called the \textit{power-enhanced M test} (PM test), rejects the null hypothesis when either the M or the Q statistic is greater than the critical value of the significance level $\alpha$.
 Our paper extends the principle of power enhancement developed by \cite{fan2015power} and \citet{kock2019power} to the popular IV model and overidentification test.
-The PM test always has noninferior theoretical power to the original M test by design.
-In simulations, we show that the empirical power of the PM test is indeed noninferior to that of the M test, and it is substantially improved when many IVs are locally invalid.
-The PM test is an indispensable complement to the literature on postselection estimation and inference for endogenous treatment effects in high-dimensional settings \citep{Belloni2012sparse,belloni2014}.
-These popular methodologies for sparse high-dimensional IV models are based on known IV validity.
-In practice, the IV validity is usually unknown.
-Our overidentification test is necessary for applications with many covariates and the IV set being either high- or low-dimensional.
-We construct the tests using bias-corrected high-dimensional estimators.
-Specifically, the M test is implemented based on the maximum norm of the high-dimensional IV invalidity level estimator following the maximum test in a linear regression model \citep{chernozhukov2013gaussian, zhang2017simultaneous}.
-The asymptotically zero Q statistic follows an inferential procedure for a quadratic form of high-dimensional parameters \citep{guo2019optimal,tony2020semisupervised,guo2021group}.
-We extend the literature on quadratic form inference to the heteroskedasticity case.
+The PM test always has non-inferior power compared to the original M test.
+In simulations (see Section \ref{sec:simu} of the supplement), we show that the power of the PM test is at least as good as the M test and substantially improved when many IVs are locally invalid.